maciakl/grab/README.markdown

 ### Scripting Support

 Grab is interactive.
 It will always ask and wait for a numeric input.
-If you already know which file from the release you want to install, and where it is on the list, you can use the `yes` command to pass it in like so:
+If you already know which file from the release you want to install, and where it is on the list, you can use the `yes` command to pass it in.
+For example, if you know you want to install the first item from the list you can do it like so:

 ```bash
 yes 1 | grab maciakl/grab
 ```
-This will automatically install the 1st file on the list.

 ⚠️ Note: the ordering of the files may change between releases.
 Grab always downloads the latest release.